codefellows/seattle-javascript-401d36/class-26/LECTURE.md

 ## Component Based UIs

-- think abou each element as part of a group of elements
+- Think about each element as part of a group of elements.
 - We want to think of our view as a single page / not concerned with loading new HTML.
   - Manipulate existing markup / content instead.